 Continue reading “Meet the Scientist – Dr Jaclyn Bell”

 This week we are moving out of the world of plants and cells, and into the world of marine biology.
 Oceans cover a whopping 71% of our planet, but despite this we actually know very little about what lies in its depths.
 And, even though our oceans are extremely important for millions of different marine creatures, as well as ourselves, we have taken our oceans for granted.

 A few weeks ago I posted on instagram asking for scientists to get in touch if they would like to be interviewed as part of my “Meet the scientist” feature.
-I was flooded with messages from scientists from all over the world- and have a few amazing scientists lined up to share their …
+I was flooded with messages from scientists from all over the world- and have a few amazing scientists lined up to share their stories with you.

 It’s that time of year.
 The time when we don sunglasses to hide our streaming eyes, and are perpetually drugged up to or eyeballs with anti-histamines- but what is hayfever exactly and what causes it?